-The MFOFC Family Leadership Series focuses on supporting families and individuals to live in their communities as naturally and typically as desired.
-Applications from families with children or adult family members of any age with any disability are encouraged.
-The MFOFC Family Leadership Series is currently sponsored annually in four different areas of Massachusetts by the regional chapters of Massachusetts Families Organizing for Change.
+The Massachusetts Families Organizing for Change (MFOFC) Family Leadership Series focuses on supporting families and individuals to live in their communities as naturally and typically as desired.
+Applications from families with children or adult family members of any age with any disability who are Department of Developmental Services eligible are encouraged.
+The Family Leadership Series is currently sponsored annually in four different areas of Massachusetts by the regional chapters of Massachusetts Families Organizing for Change.

 The MFOFC Family Leadership Series has a two-fold purpose.
 The first is to offer information about "best practices" for people with disabilities.
 The second is to assist families in creating a vision for their family member and a process to achieve the vision by incorporating that information.

 The MFOFC Family Leadership Series is organized into three (and in some regions, four), two-day workshops.